AsifulNobel/Metsys/readme.md

 ### Frontend
 + Add a small red empty crosshair icon beside every bot message
-    - When clicked, icon will be filled
+    - ~~When clicked, icon will be filled~~
+    - ~~The message and the request message before it will be passed to websocket~~
     - The message and the request message before it will be saved in database
     - Before saving check if those already exists in database
     - If complaint cannot be saved, do not fill icon and show error message
     - If complaint already exists, do the usual
+    - The message and the request message before it can be deleted from database

 + Design Admin panel with login for complaints
     - Design Login Page

-+ Feedback Option
++ ~~Feedback Option~~
     - ~~Make a popup with animation for feedback~~

 + Help Option